Thangarajtk/Thangarajtk.github.io/README.md

 ### **AUTOMATION CONSULTANT**
 ### INFOSYS

-•	Developed automation framework and scripts for web application testing using WebdriverIO with Jasmine framework and JavaScript.
+•	Developed automation framework and scripts for web application testing using WebdriverIO with Mocha/Jasmine framework and JavaScript.

 •	Parallel execution of automation scripts in different browser and OS combinations using cloud platforms - SauceLabs and BrowserStack.